wjwwood/package_resource_indexer/README.md

  - Participation should not require a package to overwrite or modify an existing file when installing
  - This is useful when packaging for Linux package managers
 - Do not try to capture all information
- - Many types of resources already provide mechanism for describing and referencing resources, do not reinvent this
+ - Many types of resources already provide mechanism for describing and referencing themselves, do not reinvent this
- - For example, if a system has plugins then it likely already has a mechanism for describing the plugins, this project should not try to capture all of that kind of meta information about resources
+ - For example, if a system has plugins then it likely already has a mechanism for describing the plugins, this project should not try to capture all of that kind of meta information about individual resources
  - Stick to meta information about what resources are provided not meta information about the installed resources
 - Support overlaying
- - If a package is installed into multiple places on the system and those places are ordered, return information about the first encountered one only
+ - If a package is installed into multiple prefixes on the system and those prefixes are ordered, return information based on that ordering
-- Do not depend on externally defined environment variables or resources
+- Do not depend on externally defined environment variables or file formats
- - The `ROS_PACKAGE_PATH` and `CMAKE_PREFIX_PATH` env variables
+ - The `ROS_PACKAGE_PATH` and `CMAKE_PREFIX_PATH` environment variables
- - Parsing `package.xml`'s or `plugin.xml`'s.
+ - Parsing `package.xml`'s or `plugin.xml`'s

-These requirements come from experience with the resource discovery system in (ROS)[https://wiki.ros.org/], where packages were located anywhere recursively under one of several paths in the `ROS_PACKAGE_PATH` environment variable.
+These requirements come from experience with the resource discovery system in [ROS](https://wiki.ros.org/), where packages were located anywhere recursively under one of several paths in the `ROS_PACKAGE_PATH` environment variable.
-Even in the catkin build system, discovery of installed packages requires crawling, recursively, each `<prefix>/share` directory for packages.
+This decision has lead to things like `rospack` caching information, which can get out of date, and then lead to subtle bugs for the users.
-This can be slow even though the crawling stops when a `package.xml` is discovered.
+The catkin build system also requires recursive crawling on the `share` directory for each install prefix in order to find packages.
-In cases like `/usr` the contents of `share` can be broad and folders with no `package.xml` can be deep.
+This can be slow even though the crawling stops when a `package.xml` is discovered, because in cases like `/usr` the contents of `share` can be broad and folders with no `package.xml` can be deep.

 Design
 ------